 The essays collected here, prepared by a think tank of the Elijah Interfaith Academy, address the subject of religious leadership.
 The subject is of broad relevance in the training of religious leaders and in the practice of religious leadership.
 It is also germane to religious thought as such, where reflections on religious leadership occupy an important place.
 Significantly, the project has its origins in conversations held between religious leaders and at their recommendation, precisely because it provides an opportunity for religious leaders to reflect upon their work and its challenges in the company of religious leaders of other traditions.
 What does it mean to be a religious leader in today’s world?
+There have to be leaders in every field, but if you have leadership qualities you could use them to drive change in society and to the environment.
+Religious leadership also allows you to have a spiritual impact on the lives of others.
 To what degree are the challenges that confront religious leadership the perennial challenges that have arrested the attention of the faithful and their leaders for generations and to what degree do we encounter today challenges that are unique to our day and age?

 One dimension is surely unique and that is the very ability of religious leaders from different traditions to explore these issues together.
 Implicit in such discussion is the recognition that what unites us is more, and possibly also more significant, than what divides us.
 Therefore, we can discuss issues relating to our leadership, its challenges and its future together with leaders of traditions that only yesterday we had little in common with, beyond classical religious polemics.
 This commonality is fed by two sources.
 The first is the recognition that leaders today face a series of challenges and threats.
 These challenges confront all leaders, and therefore unite them.
 In fact, they may need to be united in order to face them more effectively, hence the growth in interreligious collaboration that we are witnessing in recent years.
 A similar understanding informed an earlier project of the Elijah Interfaith Academy, resulting in the collection of essays titled “The Crisis of the Holy”, published in 2014 in the Interreligious Reflections series.
 While those essays did touch upon various dimensions that are relevant to leadership, they did not focus upon leadership directly.
 Some of the insights, particularly those relating to changing dynamics between monastics and lay members of certain religious communities and the challenge of incorporating women within our religious institutions, are relevant for the present consideration of religious leadership.
 Nevertheless, that project left much room for a sustained discussion of religious leadership and its future, which is addressed in the present project.